 As a self-regulatory body, the Association recognizes the need to ensure it can continue to provide self-regulatory activities such as on-going discipline activities and practice inspection.
 Such activities do not come without a substantial cost representing an operational risk for the organization.
-By maintaining total net assets in excess of annual membership fees and working with support and combined resources of the other provinces and the national body, the Board is taking conscious efforts to mitigate this risk.
-The Board has a policy to maintain a restricted net assets balance of a minimum of one and a half times the actual five-year average conduct and discipline costs and not to exceed two times those costs.
-For 2022-23 we continue to maintain restricted net assets in accordance with the policy.
+By maintaining total unrestricted net assets in excess of annual membership fees and working with support and combined resources of the other provinces and the national body, the Board is taking conscious efforts to mitigate this risk.
+The Board has updated it's internally restricted net assets policy to require that a balance of a minimum of one and a half times the actual five-year average conduct and discipline costs be maintained and has added an internally restricted fund to maintain a balance to cover future strategic initiatives.
+Such initiatives and the balance to be maintained are at the discretion of the Board.
+For 2023-24 we continue to maintain the required unrestricted net assets, have increased internally restricted net assets for conduct and discipline in accordance with the policy, and have allocated \$150,000 to the internally restricted strategic initiatives fund.